Master's Degree Program

 • 36 credit hours of graduate coursework with a minimum grade point average of 3.0 on a 4.0 scale OR the completion of 33 credit hours of graduate coursework and the successful defense of an MA thesis.

-• Language proficiency in either Spanish or Portuguese
+• Language proficiency in either Spanish or Portuguese.

 • Completion of the written comprehensive examination.

-Each MA candidate is required to participate in five research modules and take four courses that count toward the core requirements; six courses in their chosen concentration; and two elective courses.
+Each MA candidate is required to participate in six research modules and take four courses that count toward the core requirements; six courses in their chosen concentration; and two elective courses.
 Selection of courses is done in consultation with the associate director for academic affairs, the MA program director, and the student's faculty advisors.

 Students planning concentrations in Government, Political Economy, or any other course of study requiring work in Economics must have completed introductory courses in microeconomics and macroeconomics prior to enrollment.
 No prerequisite courses (including those in language or economics) can be waived and none will count towards the 36 graduate credits required for completion of the MA.